XaspMe/RequesterService/README.md

 All examples of creating new actions countains in existing controllers.

-Using:
+Using example:
 1) POST /api/Requester/RunGet or /api/Requester/RunPost - for creating new recurrenced task.
-And do not forget to set dalay between iterations with body of request (Limit 1000ms).
+And do not forget to set dalay between iterations with body of request (minimal limit - 1000ms).
-2) Use POST /api/Requester/Cancel - for canceling.
+2) POST /api/Requester/Cancel - for canceling.
-3) Use GET /api/Requester/Status - for current status of worker service.
+3) GET /api/Requester/Status - for current status of worker service.
+4) The logging level can be changed in Program.Main